Scorocode/scorocode-docs-en/docs/JS/javascript.md

 ## SDK integration

-To use SDK on the browser side, download the [lib/browser/scorocode.min.js](https://github.com/Scorocode/scorocode-SDK-JS/blob/master/lib/browser/scorocode.min.js) library and connect it to the project:
+To use SDK on the browser side, download the [lib/browser/scorocode.min.js](https://github.com/Scorocode/scorocode-SDK-JS/blob/master/lib/browser/scorocode.min.js) library and connect it to your project:

 ```js
 <script src="js/scorocode.min.js"></script>